StyXman/blender_hilllshading/README.md

 ![NO-ALT](https://www.grulic.org.ar/~mdione/glob/images/Mont_Blanc-Monte_Bianco.jpg)

-Man, I love the fact that the tail of the Giacchiaio del Miage is in shadows, but the rest is not; or how Monte Bianco/Mont Blanc's shadow reaches across the valley to the base of la Tête d'Arp.
+Man, I love the fact that the tail of the Giacchiaio del Miage is in shadows, but the rest is not; or how Monte Bianco/Mont Blanc's shadow reaches across the Val Vény to the base of la Tête d'Arp.
 But also notice the bad data close to la Mer de Glace.